ansible/ansible-documentation/docs/docsite/rst/getting_started_ee/build_execution_environment.rst

 .. seealso::

   `Running a local container registry for EE <https://forum.ansible.com/t/running-a-local-container-registry-for-execution-environments/206>`_
-     Learn how to set up a simple local registry to host your execution environment images
+     Learn how to set up a simple local registry to host your Execution Environment images